 Can I still have my FA DBS verified?

-Now that face-to-face FA DBS ID verification can take place does everyone whose DBS check is now 3 years old have to re-do their check?
+Does everyone whose DBS check is now 3 years old have to re-do their check?

 No, all individuals whose DBS checks are due to expire between 1 March 2020 and 1 October 2020 will not be required to renew their DBS checks until 1 year after the scheduled date of expiry.

 The FA currently requires DBS checks to be renewed every 3 years in accordance with industry standards and best practice.
 However, we have made an informed decision to extend that to 4 years, in these limited circumstances, brought about by the Covid-19 pandemic, and the associated difficulties this therefore creates for carrying out the in-person requirements to check ID verification documents.
 It should be noted that all the individuals this extension relates to, already hold a DBS check which has been previously accepted by The FA.

 When will Coach Education courses resume?

 All courses are postponed for the foreseeable future.
 When the current Government advice changes and we receive confirmation from FA Learning that courses can resume in full, with scope for new bookings, we will make an announcement.

 For all the up to date information regarding Surrey FA and FA courses, head to our FAQs page here.

 TO EXPRESS YOUR INTEREST IN ATTENDING A FUTURE COURSE CLICK THE BUTTON BELOW.